gnarroway/fumi/README.md

 - Exports built-in JVM/process metrics
 - Supports all prometheus metric types (counter, gauge, summary, histogram)
 - Supports central configuration as well as creating collectors next to the code they instrument.
-- Supports custom collectors implemented as a function (implementing a protocol)
+- Supports custom collectors implemented as functions (implementing a protocol)

 ## Status